johnjasa/nrel_work_portfolio/README.md

 This results in the highest AEP values reported for this problem yet using a method that can run on a laptop instead of a supercomputer.

 Here is a preliminary result showing the initial and final AEP values.
+Our optimization method currently produces results that have higher AEP values than other researchers' methods within the task.

 <p align="center">
   <img src="case_810.png" alt="Optimized layouts for discrete regions" width="800"/>